“Do You Know The Muffin Man?”

 That didn’t seem to bring her a lot of comfort.
 I asked her about some aspects of the recipe, that Clayton had credited to her.

-She wouldn’t tell me HOW they did any of it.
 Her only comment to me was that I was waaaay off base as to how she would go about it.
-Those were her parting words, as she began to correct the staff’s cleaning of the breakfast area.
+Those were her parting words, with the “poo-poo” wavy hand, as she walked away, and corrected the staff’s cleaning of the breakfast area.

 So, it would seem, Clayton improved the recipe.
 How?
 The answer, I learned, lies in (shhhh) the SCIENCE of flour.